 Stuck in Status Quo

-When you prefer a sure outcome over a higher value gamble, you keep rich rewards at bay.
-So instead of opting to act you remain in your comfort zone.
-Consider the amount of worrying that occurs when faced with a difficult decision.
+When you prefer a sure outcome over a higher value gamble, you postpone you firm’s growth.
+So instead of opting to act, you remain in your comfort zone.
+Consider the amount of worrying you experience when faced with a difficult decision.

 If you believe taking a risk may have a bad outcome, you may be overthinking.
-Instead of clearly evaluating the potential for your business to grow, and the necessary steps, you focus on the possible consequences.
-So it’s easy to talk yourself out of something, even when it’s not based on fact.
+Instead of clearly evaluating your firm’s growth potential, and the necessary steps, you focus on the possible consequences.
+This make it easy to talk yourself out of something, even when it’s not based on fact.

 A recent article in Harvard Business Review goes so far as to call risk aversion a danger.
 And, I agree.
 If you are avoiding all risk, you are shortchanging your business.

 Doing things the way you always have doesn’t propel your firm forward.
 Let’s take a look at risk-aversion, ways to step away from it, and the benefits you will enjoy from making good choices with less stress.

 Risk-aversion isn’t always about the great, big gamble.
 Awareness is the first step.
 Begin to notice which thoughts interfere with growth.

 - Avoidance.
 You hesitate to talk directly to your employee or contractor about small issues.
 The issue continues to irritate you simply because you haven’t addressed it.
 Instead of a quick 5-minute conversation to solve the problem, you endure it and build resentment.

 - Authority.
 Your meetings go off-topic and last way too long.
 As a firm owner, you are expected to lead.
 Although you want to keep your meetings focused, you don’t want to cause any conflict.